TMCSF ESTABLISHED 1998

 Transcendental perception includes that pertaining to the essence of being a human being.
 Moreover, for those who subscribe to this approach natural law supersedes positive edicts or human made law.
 Positivists often perceive that there is an authoritative sovereign, which upholds enacted laws and derives “sanction from coercion”.

 A critique of this approach is that ultimate authority is with the sovereign and not “the will of the people”.
-It is beyond the scope of this post to consider in greater detail these outlooks and other similar ones such as social contract theory, which explores how power is defined and legitimized to uphold human rights.
+However, it is beyond the scope of this post to consider in greater detail these outlooks and other similar ones such as social contract theory.
+Moreover, here rights are explored and power is defined.
 All in all, each right seems to involve both a subject matter and personal scope.

 The functions of human rights include defensive and objective ones.
 The defensive function seems to be the most important of the four main functions of human rights and this is linked to liberal classic rights.
 Additionally, this function is embedded in the first generation of human rights.
 As an illustration, the first generation of human rights includes the right to life and not to be tortured (Brunnee, et al., 2006).